Haw Par Villa, Singapore’s strangest ‘theme park’

 Entrance to Haw Par Villa

-Somehow, Haw Par Villa has crept its way into many must-do lists for people visiting Singapore, much to the surprise of locals.
+Somehow, Haw Par Villa has crept its way into many must-do lists, alongside cutting-edge architecture such as Marina Bay Sands, for people visiting Singapore, much to the surprise of locals.
 I recently had the opportunity to re-visit this nightmare from my childhood and it was definitely interesting to see the park with a more mature perspective.

 History of Haw Par Villa